clojure-emacs/clj-refactor.el/README.md

 shortcut.
 E.g. `rs` for `cljr-rename-symbol`.
 Given the prefix choice in the example setup you'd call this function by hitting `C-c C-m rs`

+If you can't remember a shortcut, run `M-x clj-refactor-menu` (or hit `hh` under your prefix, e.g. `C-c C-m hh`) for a [transient](https://github.com/magit/transient) menu of every command grouped by category.
+It shows the keys as you go, so it doubles as a way to learn them, and its Options section toggles common settings for the current session.

 See the wiki for a complete [list of available refactorings](https://github.com/clojure-emacs/clj-refactor.el/wiki), demonstrations and customization points.